 Skip to content

-Medicare
+Medicare & ACA

-Why turning 65 marketing beats chasing AEP
+Why a monthly T65 calendar beats chasing AEP

 AEP is a seven-week knife fight.
 Everyone bids on the same keywords, mailboxes flood, and your cost-per-acquisition spikes for a window you can’t widen.
-Turning 65 marketing is the opposite shape: a new cohort ages into Medicare every month, so you can spread acquisition across all twelve and keep costs flat.
+Turning 65 marketing is the opposite shape: a new cohort ages into Medicare every month, so you can spread T65 campaigns across all twelve and keep costs flat.

 Factor AEP marketing T65 marketing